webbouwer/survey/README.md

 # Survey by e-mail
 An application to **create and send surveys by email**.

+## This project is halted, this repository is kept as an archive

 Survey participant encrypted data is only send by email, not stored.
 All other anonymous data and stored encrypted in a json file.

 Build with json, ajax and php, this application is in development and **not for production** use yet.